galaxyproject/training-material/topics/statistics/tutorials/galaxy-ludwig/tutorial.md

 >![alt](../../images/galaxy-ludwig/test2_accuracy.png "Accuracy - Epoch = 15")
 >> <question-title></question-title>
 >>
->> 1. Did the increase in Epochs hava a significant impact on the model's accuracy
+>> 1. Did the increase in Epochs have a significant impact on the model's accuracy
 >>
 >>> <solution-title></solution-title>
 >>>